pythonexcels/pythonexcels.github.io/_posts/2009-11-09-Cleaning-Up-Corporate-ERP-Data.md

 Source for the program erpdata.py and spreadsheet file ABCDCatering.xls are available at [http://github.com/pythonexcels/examples](http://github.com/pythonexcels/examples)

-Originally posted on November 2, 2009 / Updated September 30, 2019
+Originally posted on November 2, 2009 / Updated November 1, 2022